 - Supervised Play Time

-Now that the cats have become some-what used to the other's presence, you can begin to introduce supervised play time.
-Start with short spans of time and if either cat displays aggression (hissing, ears drawn back, growling, or swatting) stop the play time and take a step back in the process.
+Now that the cats have become somewhat used to the other's presence, you can begin to introduce supervised play time.
+Start with short spans of time and if either cat displays aggression (hissing, ears are drawn back, growling, or swatting) stop the play time and take a step back in the process.
 We never want them to fight it out or feel threatened in their home.
 After all, we want them to get along!
 Giving them treats for good behavior is always recommended as a way to positively reinforce their actions.
 Making your apartment more fun for your cat will also increase the probability of play time!

 - Be Realistic